|

 attacked, captured, and soon afterward executed or exiled.

-Peter the Great Statue (The Bronze Horseman)
+Peter the Great Statue (The Bronze Horseman) Commissioned by Catherine the Great

 and sculpted by the Frenchman Etienne Falconet, this striking,